Ldawsonm/docker-compose-lamp/README.md

 - Run the installer, keeping in mind where the php binaries were installed
 - Once the installer is finished, restart your computer

-Composer for this project is located in the www/ directory, so make sure that is your working directory before using it

 #### macOS

 - Install homebrew: https://brew.sh/